Router One

 Internal currency

-Balances are denominated in USD internally.
+Balances are denominated in USD internally regardless of how you topped up.

 Refunds